zarusz/Training_IoT/README.md

 }
 ```

+Ports represent virtual elements that the device has.
+This is separate from the PIN# as an endpoint device (e.g. temperature sensor) might use 3 pins to operate.

 Another type of JSON message could be sent from the control app to turn the switch on.
 ```json
 {